MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ## Managing Python environments in Visual Studio

-To open the Python Environments window, do one of the following:

-1. Select the **View > Other Windows > Python Environments** menu command.
-1. Right-click the **Python Environments** for a project in Solution Explorer and select **View All Python Environments**:
+To open the Python Environments window, select the **View > Other Windows > Python Environments** menu command or right-click the **Python Environments** node for a project in Solution Explorer and select **View All Python Environments**:

     ![View All Environments command in Solution Explorer](media/environments-view-all.png)